 Onsego Calculator course

-The Onsego creators developed a great new course that explains GED test-takers how to deal with all GED Math problems while using the TI-30 XS.
+The Onsego creators developed a great new course that explains to GED test-takers how to deal with all GED Math problems while using the TI-30 XS.

 Students will not only learn how to solve fractions, four basic operations, or square roots.
 They also learn how to solve inequalities and equations, how to find the slope of lines, and how to solve Math word problems.

-Word problem questions make up a large chunk of the GED Math portion and for many students, these questions are a nightmare.
+Word problem questions make up a large chunk of the GED Math portion, and for many students, these questions are a nightmare.
 This new Onsego course is showing two ways to solve this type of Math problems.